ossuminc/riddl/doc/src/main/hugo/content/guides/authors/design/patterns/command-event/optional-parameters.md

 ---
-title: "3 - Optional or List Parameters"
+title: "3 - Optional or List Parameters | Author's Guide"
 description: "Entities where every parameter is optional or list"
 date: 2022-02-25T10:50:32-07:00
 draft: "false"